 The MFA thesis committee consists of a supervisor and a second reader.
-Tenured and tenure-track faculty (Professors, Associate Professors, and Assistant Professors) and 12 Month Lecturers are available as both thesis supervisors and second readers.
-Adjuncts are not available to sit on thesis committees except in exceptional circumstances and with the permission of the Chair.
+Tenured and tenuretrack faculty (Professors, Associate Professors, and Assistant Professors) and Lecturers are available as both thesis supervisors and second readers.
+Adjuncts are not available to serve on thesis committees except in exceptional circumstances and with the permission of the Director.
 Available supervisors will be identified during the Thesis Selection process.

 For students in the Master of Arts in Children's Literature (MACL) Program, Prof. Emily Pohl-Weary or Tanya Kyi will act as the Creative Writing thesis supervisors.
-For students in the Master of Fine Arts in Creative Writing and Theatre Program, the Creative Writing thesis supervisor is Frances Koncan.

-For students in the Master of Fine Arts in Film Production and Creative Writing Program, Prof. Sharon McGowan acts as the Creative Writing thesis supervisor.
+For students in the joint MFA in Creative Writing and Theatre Program, the Creative Writing thesis supervisor is Prof. Frances Koncan and the Theatre committee member is Prof. Tom Scholte.
+For students in the MFA in Film Production and Creative Writing Program, Prof. Sharon McGowan acts as the Creative Writing thesis supervisor.